radcamp/radcamp.github.io/AF-Biota/cluster_basics.md

 freetype-2.9.1       |  821 KB | ################################################################################################################################# | 100%
 wcwidth-0.1.7        |   25 KB | ################################################################################################################################# | 100%
 ```
-These are all the dependencies of ipyrad and fastqc that conda knows will be needed and installs automatically for you.
+These (and many more) are all the dependencies of ipyrad and fastqc.
+Dependencies can include libraries, frameworks, and/or other applications that we make use of in the architecture of our software.
+Conda knows all about which dependencies will be needed and installs them automatically for you.
 Once the process is complete (may take several minutes), you can verify the install by asking what version of each of these apps is now available for you on the cluster.

 ```
 isaac@darwin:~$ ipyrad --version